deadbok/ssg/docs/source/internals.rst

 Keys in the context
 -------------------

+settings
+   All settings used to generate the site

+contents
+   A list of all content.

    metadata
-    The meta data for the context.
+       The meta data for the page.

-content
+   html_content
        The HTML rendered from the input file.

-settings
-   All settings used to generate the site

    html
        The final HTML from the content rendered through a template

 Writer
 ======